 Brisbane Girls Grammar School’s outstanding facilities have been designed to support optimal teaching and learning.

 The historic Main Campus at Spring Hill is home to the award-winning Cherrell Hirst Creative Learning Centre and Elizabeth Jameson Research Learning Centre, a 25-metre suspended swimming pool, a theatre and sports centre.

-The School’s Marrapatta Memorial Outdoor Education Centre is located near Imbil, two hours north of Brisbane and provides exceptional facilities for Outdoor Education.
-The Dorothy Hill Observatory, an extraordinary learning asset, is located at Marrapatta and the School also maintains a campus at located in Fig Tree Pocket that comprises 13 hectares of playing fields and offers opportunities for students to participate in environmental initiatives.
+The School owns and operates a dedicated outdoor education campus—Marrapatta Memorial Outdoor Education Centre is located near Imbil, two hours north of Brisbane.
+The campus provides exceptional facilities for Outdoor Education, and is home to the Dorothy Hill Observatory, an extraordinary learning asset.
+The School also maintains a campus located in Fig Tree Pocket that comprises 13 hectares of playing fields and offers opportunities for students to participate in environmental initiatives.

 The School’s Main Campus is situated in Spring Hill, on the edge of Brisbane’s CBD.